kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

 :::caution

-The previous `request` instruction signature `request(recipe=recipe)` is also accepted but will be deprecated soon, we suggest users to use this new one.
+The previous `GetHttpRequestRecipe` type `GetHttpRequestRecipe(service_name = "my_service", port_id = "my_port", endpoint = "/endpoint?input=data", extract = {"extracted-field": ".name.id", })` is also accepted but will be deprecated soon, we suggest users to use this new one where the `service_name` argument is passed in via the `request` instruction signature instead.

 :::